sameer fakhoury

 Let's take a simple example of encrypting a message using the Advanced Encryption Standard (AES) algorithm, a widely used symmetric encryption algorithm

-encrypt_decrypt_messagewith the key and message, obtaining the encrypted and decrypted messages. - Define
+4. Call encrypt_decrypt_message with the key and message, obtaining the encrypted and decrypted messages.

 Summary: